ddbj/www/_ddbj/single-amplified-genome-e.md

   [metagenome](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Undef&id=408169&lvl=3&keep=1&srchmode=1&unlock)
   and names with “uncultured" can not be used.
 - As a keyword, add /note="single amplified genome".
 - Describe isolation source in /isolation_source.
-For example, "one of ten single-cell amplified genomes of the same hot spring water;
+For example, "hot spring water".
-  single-cell genome amplified by MDA (multiple displacement amplification)".
+- Describe amprification method and cell numbers used in /note.
+For example, "one of ten single-cell amplified genomes by MDA (multiple displacement amplification)".

 ### BioSample  {#multi-biosample}